 It's critical for IT decision-makers to have a full understanding of their company's weak points, and what high-value data may be at risk if a cloud-based vulnerability is exploited.
 Customer information, business-critical data, and key processes are all attractive targets for cyber criminals, and so spending time to get ahead of the attackers could be hugely significant for business continuity and reputation in the long term.

-What is cloud ransomware and how can you avoid attacks?
+What is cloud ransomware and how does it work?

-There are multiple ways cyber criminals obtain access to cloud-based resources and data, says Gavin Knapp, cyber defence technical lead at Bridewell Consulting.
-They can target vulnerabilities in cloud services to gain a foothold, or web applications to deploy web shells and malware.
-“Other techniques include stealing valid credentials to obtain privileged access to cloud consoles, as well as OAuth app consent phishing and other identity attacks which can result in shared file storage or services being encrypted by malicious apps.”
+There are multiple ways cyber criminals can obtain access to cloud-based resources and data, says Gavin Knapp, cyber defence technical lead at Bridewell Consulting.
+They can target vulnerabilities in cloud services to gain an initial foothold, or web applications to deploy web shells and malware.

 This is already starting to happen, at least in theory.
 Security firm KnowBe4 posted a blog in January about a white hat hacker who developed a working RansomCloud strain that encrypts cloud email accounts, including Microsoft Office 365 accounts, in real-time.